Pituitary Tumor: Treatment Choices

 The pituitary tumor comes back after surgery.

 Medicines to block hormone production.
-The goal of this therapy is to stop the tumors from making excess hormones that affect other parts of the body.
+The goal of this treatment is to stop functional tumors from making excess hormones that affect other parts of the body.
 For some kinds of pituitary tumors, this may be the only treatment needed.

 Clinical trials for new treatments

 Healthcare providers are always finding new ways to treat pituitary tumors.
 These new methods are tested in clinical trials.
-Before starting treatment, ask your healthcare provider if there are any clinical trials you should consider.
+Taking part in a clinical trial means you get the best treatment available today, and you might also get new treatments that are thought to be even better.
+Before starting treatment, talk with your healthcare provider to find out if there are any clinical trials you should think about.

 Talking with your healthcare provider